-- Forty-five (45) credit hours are required for graduation with a cumulative 3.0 GPA - Field Education II requires two days per week in the field and 4 seminars per semester - Field Education III & IV require 21⁄2 days per week in the field and 4 seminars per semester. - Field of Practice (FOP) courses are only taken as electives during the students' advanced year (after the completion of 30 credit hours &/or after completion of full first year as FOP).
-They are taken concurrently with Methods & Field III & IV courses
+- Forty-five (45) credit hours are required for graduation with a cumulative 3.0 GPA. - Agency-Based Education II requires two days per week in the field and four seminars per semester. - Agency-Based Education III & IV require 21⁄2 days per week in the field and three seminars per semester. - Field of Practice (FOP) courses are only taken as electives during the students' advanced year (after the completion of 30 credit hours).